Bacon, Cheddar & Sage Quick Bread

 - Bake in the preheated 350°F oven until the crust is deeply golden brown and a wooden tester inserted into the absolute center of the loaf comes out perfectly clean, about 50 to 55 minutes.
 (If baking mini loaves, check for doneness at 35 minutes).

-- While the bread bakes, vigorously whisk the melted butter and honey together in a small ceramic bowl to create a glossy emulsion.
+- While the bread bakes, vigorously whisk the melted butter and honey together in a small ceramic bowl to create a glossy glaze.

 - Remove the bread from the oven.
 While it is still screaming hot in the pan, use a pastry brush to heavily slather the top and exposed sides of the crust with the honey-butter glaze.
 Allow to cool slightly before removing from the pan and slicing.